cibgraphics/Vanilla5/README.md

 ####Version 1.0:

-* We have Reached Version 1
+* We have Reached Version 1!!!!!
 * Corrected placement of JS
+* Mobile Enhancements

 ####Version 0.9.6: